tshepang/blog/content/favorite-companies.md

 tags = ["Rust"]
 +++

-I like these companies a lot for they appear transparent, leading me to trust them.
+I like these companies a lot, for they appear transparent, leading me to trust them.

 - [Ferrous Systems], which offers Rust consulting and training,